 - Family Medicine (including Sports Medicine)

-- Psychiatry (including Geriatric, Child and Adolescent and Addictions)
+- Psychiatry (including Geriatric, Child and Adolescent, Addiction Psychiatry, and Addiction-Medicine)

 - Pediatrics (including Neonatal-Perinatal)